Charity registered in Scotland SC030677

 We’re looking for the right person to fill the busy and diverse frontline role of Admin Assistant, a key member of Epilepsy Connections’ team and essential to the smooth running of the organisation.

 The successful candidate will be reliable, able to prioritise and handle a challenging workload, and sensitive to the needs of people who use our services and our volunteers as well as our staff and Directors.
 We need someone who has excellent communication skills, knows their way around technology and the web, has experience of reception duties, and is able to design flyers, leaflets and other documents.
 If this sounds like you, and you’re looking for a responsible role in a vibrant charity, we want to hear from you.

 This post has been home-based during the pandemic, but as restrictions ease and we start to offer face-to-face services once again this post will work full-time from our Head Office in Glasgow.

 Epilepsy Connections wants everyone with epilepsy to have the support, resilience and respect they need to live life to the full.

-Applicants must have experience of providing information and support in a health or other welfare setting, understanding of the impact of living with a long term condition, and excellent people skills.
+Applicants must have experience of providing information and support in a health or other welfare setting, excellent people skills, and be able to demonstrate understanding of the impact of living with a long term condition.
 Knowledge of epilepsy would be an advantage but we provide full training.

-To help us maintain and develop our reach to all sections of the community we serve, we particularly welcome applications from speakers of Urdu and Punjabi who meet the essential criteria for the post.
+To help us reach out to all sections of the community we serve, we particularly welcome applications from speakers of community languages who meet the essential criteria for the post.